harenshylak/Sales_Insights/README.md

 `Revenue = SUM('sales transactions'[norm_amount])`
 `Sales_Qty = SUM('sales transactions'[sales_qty])`

-4.Make the dashboard in a way that every detail is understood from it easily.
+4. Make the dashboard in a way that every detail is understood from it easily.
 Analyse it and see what insights u can get from it.